imjihuan/fuego/docs/rst_src/Glossary.rst

 ``test script``

-  The shell script that interfaces between the fuego core system and a test program.
+  The shell script that interfaces between the Fuego core system and a test program.
+This is a small script associated with each test.
+  It is called ``fuego_test.sh``, and it provides a set of test functions that are executed on the host (in the container) when a test is run.

   The script declares a tarfile, and functions to build, deploy and run the test.
 The test script runs on the host.
 This is also called the 'base test script'.
 For details about the environment that a script runs in or the functions it may call, see :ref:`Variables`,